Annual Report 2006-07

 • In August 2005, The New India Assurance Co Ltd, Bhopal Division–I offered Health insurance to the Disabled at standard premium, terms and conditions.

 • The First Health Insurance Policy for a Mentally Retarded in the country was given through OASiS to Vivek Punj (of Parent’s Society for the Mentally Retarded) on December 1, 2005.

 • This was announced by the District Collector, Bhopal in a Press conference on 9 Dec 2005.

-• During the conference the Collector also declared financial support for the premiums required to cover all economically weaker disabled by health insurance.
+• During the conference the Collector also declared financial support for paying the premiums required to cover all economically weaker disabled in the district by health insurance.

 • A committee was formed to study all aspects and choose the right package for the same.

-• Presentation made on Feb 22, 2006 at Vigyan Bhawan, New Delhi, in a meeting of all State Commissioners Disability organised by the Chief Commissioner Disability, GoI.
+• A Presentation was made on Feb 22, 2006 at Vigyan Bhawan, New Delhi, in a meeting of all State Commissioners Disability organised by the Chief Commissioner Disability, GoI.

-• Expert Group formed by the CCD comprising of Disbility Commissioners of 10 states, OASiS, and Collector Bhopal, to conduct the survey at a national level and design an appropriate framework of a Health Insurance Policy for the Disabled.
+• A National Core Group was formed comprising of Chief Commissioner Disability, Disability Commissioners of 10 states, OASiS, and Collector Bhopal, led by Chairperson, National Trust, to recommend policy changes enabling insurance rights for the disabled and designing a Health Insurance Policy framework for the Disabled.